 If you do not have long term care insurance, you are basically left with two options:

-- Pay the nursing home costs out-of-pocket, or
+- Pay the assisted living facility or nursing home costs out-of-pocket, or

-The clear alternative is the Florida Medicaid program for long term nursing home care.
+The clear alternative is the Florida Medicaid program for assisted living and long-term nursing home care.

 Medicaid planning involves planning for long term Medicaid eligibility.
 For seniors who qualify, Medicaid may pay up to 100% of nursing home costs.